fedir/fedir/README.md

 ### About me

-French software developer.
-Currently looking for new opportunities.
+French cloud developer and trainer.

 ### Competences